Advanced Techniques

 HENCE `appeal proceeds to tribunal`

-LEST `appeal time expired`
+LEST `appeal time expired`6.2 Multi-Instrument Integration

 Real example - Annual Return Requirements: